Connect with others who understand.

 • How disability progresses over time

-Your doctor understands how your MS has progressed and how you’ve responded to DMTs, enabling them to recommend the most effective therapy for you if you decide to switch.
+Because your doctor understands how your MS has progressed and how you’ve responded to DMTs, they can recommend the most effective therapy for you if you decide to switch.

 The Benefits of Starting a Highly Effective DMT Early